 Locally-Grown

-Over three years in the making - a Navygrey first.
+A Navygrey first.
 Two wool yarns created by us to celebrate the beauty of the home-grown.
-A partnership with British Wool, British sheep, British farmers and two Yorkshire spinners.

 A great British knit.
 That feels good.
 Like really good.
 A proper jumper, just like your grandparents would have worn.